orange-cloudfoundry/netdisco-bridges/README.md

 [ host: <string|template> | default = not set ]
 # metadata for let formatter do its magic
 # for now, only traefik use it
-# you can set `entryPoints` for traefik and `enableTls` to true to enable resolve on traefik on tls also.
+# you can set `entryPoints` for traefik
+# `enableTls` to true to enable resolve on traefik on tls also
+# 'middlewares' is a list of string setting middleare to use on traefik
 metadata:
   <string|template>: <map|template>
 ```